Battle of Front Royal Summary

 May 23, 1862 — Clash at Front Royal

 1st Maryland Infantry Versus 1st Maryland Infantry

 Unable to offer much resistance to Jackson’s overwhelming numbers, the small Union garrison quickly retreated north toward the forks of the Shenandoah River.
-The Bluecoats unsuccessfully attempted to fire the bridges over the river as they fled.
-With Major Thomas Flournoy’s cavalry in hot pursuit, the Yankees made two futile stands before capitulating.
+The Federals unsuccessfully attempted to fire the bridges over the river as they fled.
+With Major Thomas Flournoy’s cavalry in hot pursuit, the Federals made two futile stands before capitulating.
 When Kenly fell wounded, over 700 Federals surrendered.

 The Battle of Front Royal was an undisputed Confederate victory.
 Union casualties totaled nearly 900 men, most of whom were prisoners.
 In addition, the Confederates commandeered federal supplies worth over 300,000 dollars.
 By comparison, the Confederacy lost fewer than fifty men.

 Although the Battle of Front Royal was a minor engagement, it is difficult to over-exaggerate the impact it may have had on the outcome of the Civil War.